 Archaeology on the Waterfront

-As redevelopment takes place along Alexandria's waterfront, archaeologists are exploring the properties undergoing development.
-Excavations took place in 2015-2016 at the Hotel Indigo Site at 220 S. Union Street and in 2017-2018 at Robinson Terminal South, at 2 Duke Street.
+During redevelopment along Alexandria's north waterfront, archaeologists explored the properties undergoing development.
+Excavations took place in 2015-2016 at the Hotel Indigo Site at 220 S. Union Street and in 2017-2018 at Robinson Terminal South, at 2 Duke Street, now a complex of residences and restaurants known as Robinson Landing.

 At the Hotel Indigo Site, Archaeologists uncovered the remains of the hull of a fifty-foot vessel, as well as John Carlyle's 1755 public warehouse.
 Excavation took place in 2015-2016, and remains of this ship and warehouse are now undergoing conservation.